Best Free Football APIs in 2026 - Honest Comparison

 But free tiers have limits - sometimes obvious ones like request caps, and sometimes subtle ones like missing player stats, delayed scores, or coverage that stops at 12 leagues.
 This guide covers every meaningful free football API option available in 2026, what each one actually gives you, and the exact point where you will need to upgrade.

-Free Tier Comparison Table
+Free Football API Comparison Table (2026)

 Sources checked on May 7, 2026: football-data.org pricing, football-data.org API policies, API-Football pricing, API-Football coverage, TheSportsDB pricing, and Sportmonks free plan.